-.

 In light of the requirements for imaging aerosol, we have chosen a telescopic design for the ALI prototype.
 Since the wavelength gradient across the image is small compared to the slowly varying aerosol scattering cross section, the fixed image plane is preferable for the improvement it provides in spatial imaging, particularly as we desired to use as simple as possible an optical design.